3kh0/ext-remover/README.md

 <details>
 <summary><b> Point-Blank</b> Execute scripts on extension pages</summary>

-This exploit allows you to execute scripts on extensions pages, this is a great example of how Chromebooks are a piece of garbage.
+This exploit allows you to execute scripts on extension pages, this is a great example of how Chromebooks are a piece of garbage.

 <i>Getting started</i>
 (Note: if bookmarklets are blocked you're screwed.)